muratiren747-dotcom/med-drug-advisor/benchmark/README.md

 ## Purpose
 General-purpose LLMs are increasingly used by patients to ask medication questions.
 They are accessible but known to hallucinate and give inconsistent answers.
-This module measures that gap.
+This module measures that gap quantitatively — comparing accuracy, speed, consistency, and hallucination rate across systems.

-**We compare four systems on identical scenarios:**
+**We compare three systems on identical scenarios:**

 * **Our system:** Deterministic, sourced, curated knowledge base.
 * **Gemini API:** Free tier, automated.
 * **Groq API (Llama 3.3):** Free tier, automated.
-* **GPT-4 / Claude:** Manual entry from web interface since they do not offer a totally free API access for now.

 ## Methodology